deyuo/deyuo/README.md

 # deyuo
-The main site for the owners Mayu and Kurasad
+The site for the Shrime Maiden Jonin